Chart Color Schemes

 Kahibah is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Kahibah's population showed low cultural diversity, with 90.6% born in Australia, 94.4% being citizens, and 94.9% speaking English only at home.
-The dominant religion was Christianity, comprising 45.4%.
-Judaism was not represented (0.0%) compared to the Rest of NSW's 0.1%.
+Kahibah's cultural diversity was found to be below average, with 90.6% of its population born in Australia, 94.4% being citizens, and 94.9% speaking English only at home.
+The dominant religion in Kahibah is Christianity, comprising 45.4% of the population.
+Notably, Judaism is not represented in Kahibah's population, compared to 0.1% across Rest of NSW.

 Frequently Asked Questions - Diversity